If you have a poor network connection that is preventing

 hg clone, can be resumed if the connection is interrupted.
 Once you have the bundle, staying up-to-date shouldn’t take much time at all, if you keep up with it regularly.

-mozilla-central” with the project you’re working with as appropriate.
+mozilla-unified” with the project you’re working with as appropriate.

 Download the bundle¶